Ospreys nesting on stadium light pole disrupts Minnesota high school's fall sports season

+“When you tell someone this story of ‘Wow, we have to reschedule because there’s an osprey nest in our stadium,’ they’re like, ‘You can’t make this type of stuff up, right?’” said Cory Hanson, athletic director at the school in the Minneapolis suburbs

-The school's teams, which just happen to be named the Eagles, have been working on a fix with the state Department of Natural Resources.
-The school has been sending up a drone twice a week to monitor the chicks so that once the young ospreys are old enough and fly off, crews can remove the nest and switch on the traditional Friday Night Lights.
+Working with the state Department of Natural Resources, the school has been sending up a drone twice a week to monitor the chicks so that once the young ospreys are old enough and fly off, crews can remove the nest and switch on the traditional Friday Night Lights.

-“Luckily for Apple Valley, they should be able to remove the nest within probably a week because the birds have already taken some of their first flights,” Heidi Cyr, the DNR's nongame wildlife permit coordinator, said in an interview Friday.
+“Luckily for Apple Valley, they should be able to remove the nest within probably a week because the birds have already taken some of their first flights,” Heidi Cyr, the department's nongame wildlife permit coordinator, said Friday.

-Cory Hanson, the athletic director at the school in the Minneapolis suburbs, said he's seen as many as four chicks in the drone photos.
-He said they became aware of the nest around June.
+Hanson said he's seen as many as four chicks in the drone photos.
+He said the school became aware of the nest around June.

 “When you see these large birds flying across your field with these humongous sticks, you start to ask questions like, ‘What is going on here?’” he said.
 “And you take one look at that nest, right?
 And you’re like, ‘OK, this is not your average bird.’”